spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/processing-uploads-on-the-server.md

 ### `syncFromMediaLibraryRequest`

-You should use this method when you are using the `x-medialibrary-collection` Blade component (or equivalent Vue or React component).
+You should use this method when you are using the `x-media-library-collection` Blade component (or equivalent Vue or React component).

 Here is an example where we are going to sync that the contents of the `images` key in the request to the media library.
 In this example we use the `images` key, but of course you should use the name that you used.